Confirmation dress

-The Confirmation dress is a traditional style of dress that was designed to be worn by girls partaking in the Christian ritual of Confirmation.
+The Confirmation dress is a traditional style of dress that was designed to be worn by girls partaking in the Catholic or Lutheran ritual of Confirmation.

 Confirmation is the public declaration, made by children or young adults who have already been baptized in their infancy, to follow the Christian faith in their adult life.
-The traditions of this ritual vary between the different branches of the Christian religion, however, the dress has remained similar across all of the denominations.
+The traditions of this ritual vary between the different branches of the Christian religion, however, the dress has remained similar across some of the denominations.

 The traditional design of the dress mimics the design of a bride's wedding dress relating to the historic view of young women in the church.
 Today, however, wearing the traditional Confirmation dress is not always enforced or expected.
 Rather, simple white garments, robes, or white dresses that vary from the traditional design are often worn.

 Traditional design

 The main feature of the traditional Confirmation dress was to be 'perfectly plain' and 'simple'.
 In 1868, Harper's Bazaar described the ideal style as: "Swiss muslin dress with high neck and long sleeves.
 The bottom of the skirt is trimmed with a flounce a quarter of a yard wide.
 Bias folds simulate a Pompadour waist.
 White silk buttons close the corsage...
 A white veil completes the costume."

 Other common traditional designs included a visible lack of shaping in the bodice to de-emphasize the female figure, with waist definition provided by a belt and gathered skirts.
-In April 1874, Harper's Bazaar stated that white dresses of white silk, tartalan and tulle were being made in abundance in New York for Confirmations and First Communions.
+In April 1874, Harper's Bazaar stated that white dresses of white silk, tarlatan and tulle were being made in abundance in New York for Confirmations and First Communions.
 These designs featured 'puffs' in the skirt and sleeves, and ruffle trims.

 A black dress was worn in the 19th century by many in the Netherlands as a somber recognition of the 'gravity' of Confirmation on the participants' lives.
 In 1868, Harper's Bazaar also described a common fashion of Confirmation dresses as black with a high neck and "close sleeves", worn with a black shawl, which was embroidered and trimmed with either a black satin ribbon or a fringe.